What is Customer Analytics?

 - Journey discovery

-Step #5: Make your organization ready for customer analytics
+5: Make your organization ready for customer analytics

-Customer analytics deserves the time, effort and resources you invest in it.
+Customer analytics deserves the time, effort, and resources you invest in it.
 But to derive the best outcome and truly reap its benefits, you need to integrate it seamlessly in your organization.
 This integration goes far beyond technology and data.
 You can do this by:

 Multiple teams and departments might get affected by the results of customer analytics, so it is important that they understand the whole initiative.
 This is where the support and influence of the stakeholders prove beneficial.

 Training of employees is an important part to ensure that your organization is ready to successfully implement customer analytics.
-To ensure usage and adoption of your new customer analytics platform, you need to make sure that the users are properly trained.
+To ensure the usage and adoption of your new customer analytics platform, you need to make sure that the users are properly trained.

-Large organizations have a central governance team in place.
+Large organizations have a centralized governance team in place.
 This team is responsible for fostering communications, setting project quality standards, and sharing best practices.
 The governance board is responsible for improving the success rate of customer analytics projects undertaken by the company, while at the same time takes into account the risks involved.